uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - CODE_BLOCK Parameter Syntax: \['\[' \<arg name> {',' \<arg name>} ']' ] '{' \<code> '}'
   - Allows macro CODE_BLOCK parameters to accept variables names dynamically
   - Rewritten in MACRO_PASTE to use the correct variable
+- MACRO_PASTE / CODE_BLOCK: allow the macro to forbid access to internal locals

 - make the system more abstract preparing for python 3.11 (CACHE entries, redesigned CALL pattern, ...)